kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 #### Edit gcp-key-metadata

-So we need to create a metadata file so it fits the format GCP Compute requires.
-There's an before and after example below so you can see the results.
+So we need to create a metadata file that fits the format GCP Compute Settings/Metadata requires.
+There's an before and after example below so you can see the difference.

 ```
 cp gcp-key-compute-kskalvar-2023-04-22.pub gcp-key-compute-kskalvar-2023-04-22-pub-metadata